RHUL-CS-Projects/graphfellow/docs/examples/gossip-details.md

 There are no travellers defined in the config, because they are created (and destroyed) whenever a node decides to transmit — see functions described below.

+By default, GrapHFellow graphs are defined on a 1000 x 1000 grid.
+This gossip demo is not square, so the `grid_height` of the grid is truncated at 660.
+GraphFellow uses this (or the alternative `aspect_ratio` setting) to determine the scaled dimensions when it sacles and renders the graph to fit on your page.

 The graph is populated by the `on_init` function, It makes a decision as to which nodes should transmit by randomly deciding for each one every "tick".
 So the config defines the tick period (in seconds), and provides a function to run